azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

 In this hands-on lab you learned how to:

-- Create Azure Services with Azure Resource Manager templates
+- Create assets with Azure Resource Manager templates
 - Execute PowerShell and Command srcipts in Azure Cloud Shell
 - Use Azure Web Apps and deployment engine (Kudu) to automate build and deploy of a Web site from a GitHub repo.